sroecker/LLM_AppDev-HandsOn/README.md

 # Setup

 Please download ollama from [ollama.ai](https://ollama.ai) and start a server with ``ollama serve``.
-For the local example have a look at the folder `streamlit-local` and install the requirements:
+For the local example have a look at the folder `streamlit` and install the requirements:

 ```
 pip install -r requirements.txt